-If you do decide to use medicinal cannnabis as a supplement, make sure to discuss your plans with your doctor.
-When taken with oxycodone, the opioid in Percocet, it can excacerbate the side effects common between both medications.
+If you do decide to use medicinal cannabis as a supplement, make sure to discuss your plans with your doctor.
+When taken with oxycodone, the opioid in Percocet, it can exacerbate the side effects common between both medications.
 You may feel increased drowsiness, cognitive impairment and dizziness.

 The First Step to Medicating With Marijuana

 Regardless of where you live, you should contact a medical professional before using cannabis medicine.
-Even patients in recreational states can benefit from getting advice from a cannabis-positive practictioner.
+Even patients in recreational states can benefit from getting advice from a cannabis-positive practitioner.